-

 # checks:

-# Name of consistency check to run: "repository",
+# Name of the consistency check to run:

-# archives, "data" verifies the integrity of the
+# * "data" verifies the integrity of the data

-# and "extract" does an extraction dry-run of the
+# * "extract" does an extraction dry-run of the

 # How frequently to run this type of consistency